Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: The model framework

-So far, Propositions~\ref{prop: existence of RWFs} and~\ref{prop: local stability of RWF} have established that a URWF can be constructed within a sufficiently small neighborhood under Assumptions~\ref{as: continuity} and \ref{as: IV relevance}.
-A natural theoretical question is whether there is a global URWF over the entire interior $\mathring{\mathcal{A}}$.
-Unfortunately, as will be shown in the following proposition, such a global URWF does not exist when $\mathcal{A}$ is a closed interval.
+So far, Proposition~\ref{prop: local stability of RWF} has established that a URWF can be constructed within a sufficiently small neighborhood under Assumptions~\ref{as: continuity} and \ref{as: IV relevance}.
+A natural theoretical question is whether there exists a global URWF over the entire interior $\mathring{\mathcal{A}}$.
+Unfortunately, such a global URWF does not exist when $\mathcal{A}$ is a closed interval.